OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 <!-- In Proceedings of the 8th ACM/EG Expressive Symposium, pp. 43-50 (Expressive 2019, Genoa, Italy, May 2019) -->

-Neural based style transfer methods are capable of delivering amazing stylized imagery; however, the results are usually low-resolution, blurred, contrast does not match the original style, and the image lacks many artistically essential details, e.g., brush-strokes, properties of the used artistic medium, or canvas structure.
+Neural based style transfer methods are capable of delivering amazing stylized imagery; however, the results are usually low-resolution, blurred, contrast does not match the original style exemplar, and the image lacks many artistically essential details, e.g., brush-strokes, properties of the used artistic medium, or canvas structure.

-This tool is designed to overcome the aforementioned drawbacks of neural based style transfer and allow for creating high-quality and extremely high-resolution images.
+This tool is designed to overcome the aforementioned drawbacks of neural based style transfer methods and allow for creating high-quality and extremely high-resolution images.
 The use-case is the following.
 * Let's assume we have a style exemplar and target photograph in high-resolution.
 * First, we run these two images through our favorite neural-based style transfer method (see some tips in the [section below](#ExistingNeuralStyleTransferImplementations)).
-The result we get is of a low resolution and does not represent the used style exemplar well.
+The result we get is of a low-resolution and does not represent the used style exemplar well.
 * Second, we use this tool to restore the quality of the neural result and upscale it to the resolution of the style exemplar.

 <p align='center'>